International Students

 Materials

-Some of the creative subjects needs payment for materials when for example knitting, making ceramic, sculpture or food.
-You material deposit is calculated based on your uses in the end of the semester.
+Some of the creative subjects need payment for materials, as knitting, making ceramic, sculpture or food.
+Your material deposit is calculated based on your usage at the end of the semester.
 Any money that you might have left will be paid back to you.

 Cancellation

-If you cancel within two weeks before semester starts, we will have to charge you for the first four weeks of the stay, called rate 1.
-This is for the expenses we have already spent in relation to your stay.
+If you cancel within two weeks before the semester starts, we will have to charge you for the first four weeks of the stay, called rate 1.
+This is for the expenses we have already spent concerning your stay.

 If you decide to leave us during the semester, we will charge you for the week within and the following three weeks.
-This is for the expenses we have already spent in relation to your stay.
+This is for the expenses we have already spent concerning your stay.

 VISA